raganato AT di DOT uniroma1 DOT it

 Sapienza University of Rome, Italy.

-I work on various topics in Natural Language Processing (NLP) including Morphological Analysis, Syntactic Parsing, Word Sense Disambiguation and Entity Linking.
+I work on various topics in Natural Language Processing (NLP) including Word Sense Disambiguation and multilingual semantic modeling of large-scale resources.

 NLP aside, I am also a member of the team of the Android app "Turni Mob" available on Google Play Store.
 The application allows the management of work shifts and/or other shared activities with your friends, by integrating an innovative management system of exchanges and replacements among users, with a technique of notifications and reminders, battery friendly, to stay up to date.